petergregg/Content/Blog/Articles/Setting up Visual Studio and Fine Code Coverage.md

 5. In the Test Explorer, select the ![Run All Tests In View](https://raw.githubusercontent.com/petergregg/Content/main/Blog/Images/VisualStudio/VisualStudioTestExplorerRunAllTestsButton.png) button.

-6. Fine Code Coverage will start running your tests and collecting code coverage data.
-You can see the progress in the Fine Code Coverage panel.
+6. The tests will start running and Fine Code Coverage will collect code coverage data.
+You can see the progress in the **Fine Code Coverage Log**.

    ![Visual Studio Fine Code Coverage Log](https://raw.githubusercontent.com/petergregg/Content/main/Blog/Images/VisualStudio/VisualStudioViewFineCodeCoverageLog.png)

-7. After the tests are completed, Fine Code Coverage will display the code coverage results, showing which lines of code were covered by your tests.
+7. After the tests are completed, Fine Code Coverage will display the code coverage results, showing which lines of code were covered by your tests, so you can analyze the results to improve your test suite.

    ![Visual Studio Fine Code Coverage Line Coverage Results](https://raw.githubusercontent.com/petergregg/Content/main/Blog/Images/VisualStudio/VisualStudioViewFineCodeCoverageLineCoverageResults.png)

-8. You can explore the code coverage details, view the covered and uncovered lines, and analyze the results to improve your test suite.
+8. You can explore the code coverage details, by selecting a class name, and then viewing the covered (Green) and uncovered lines (Red) of code.

    ![Visual Studio Fine Code Coverage Line Coverage Code](https://raw.githubusercontent.com/petergregg/Content/main/Blog/Images/VisualStudio/VisualStudioViewFineCodeCoverageLineCoverageCode.png)